-Best American Short Stories 2017 Light the Dark, Fasler, Joe, ed.
-Course Reader -- available at Maple Press (10th and San Carlos) Blank paper/notebook for notes and in-class assignments
+Best American Short Stories 2020, Sittenfeld, Curtis, ed.
+Light the Dark, Fasler, Joe, ed.
+Course Reader -- available at Maple Press (10th and San Carlos) Blank paper/notebook for notes

 Canvas:

 All students are required to regularly check the class Canvas group.
 Announcements and assignment reminders will be posted in Canvas, and students may exchange information, post articles, and share ideas through the system.
 The syllabus and a course calendar will also be available on the site.